-Interactive Query Refinement or "IQR" is a process whereby a user provides an examplar image or images and a system attempts to locate additional images from an archive that a simimilar to the examplar(s).
-The user then adjudicates the results by identifying those results that match their search and those results.
+Interactive Query Refinement or "IQR" is a process whereby a user provides one or more exemplar images and the system attempts to locate additional images from within an archive that a similar to the exemplar(s).
+The user then adjudicates the results by identifying those results that match their search and those results that do not.
 The system then uses those adjudications to attempt to provide better, more closely matching results refined by the user's input.